-Mr. Chang’s operatic highlights include the role of the Italian Tenor in Der Rosenkavalier which he performed both at the Met under Edward Gardner and with the National Symphony Orchestra opposite Renée Fleming under the baton of Christoph Eschenbach, his Met Opera debut as the Forth Squire in a new production of Parsifal, his Israeli debut as the Chevalier de la Force in Dialogues des Carmélites with the International Vocal Arts Institute in Tel Aviv, his North Carolina Opera and role debut as Alfredo in La Traviata, Don Ottavio in Don Giovanni with Teatro Lirico D’Europa, and Fritz Kobus in Mascagni’s L’Amico Fritz with Miami Lyric Opera.
+Mr. Chang’s operatic highlights include the role of Nemorino in L’Elisir d’Amore at the Metropolitan Opera, his Los Angeles Opera debut as Rodolfo in La Bohème conducted by Gustavo Dudamel, the role of the Italian Tenor in Der Rosenkavalier, which he performed both at the Met under the baton of Edward Gardner and with the National Symphony Orchestra opposite Renée Fleming under the baton of Christoph Eschenbach, his Met Opera debut as the Forth Squire in a new production of Parsifal, his Israeli debut as the Chevalier de la Force in Dialogues des Carmélites with the International Vocal Arts Institute in Tel Aviv, his North Carolina Opera and role debut as Alfredo in La Traviata, Don Ottavio in Don Giovanni with Teatro Lirico D’Europa, and Fritz Kobus in Mascagni’s L’Amico Fritz with Miami Lyric Opera.
 Mr. Chang also sang Nemorino in selections from L’Elisir d’Amore with the Met and Juilliard scenes program conducted by James Levine for which Anthony Tommasini of the New York Times lauded him as a “born bel canto tenor.”

 Honors and awards include Top Prize in the 2014 Gerda Lissner Foundation competition, a Festival Musique et Vin au Clos Vougeot career grant in 2013, a 2012 Hildegard Behrens Foundation Award grant for promising Young Classical Artists, the 2011 recipient of the overall First Prize, the Plácido Domingo Prize and the ‘Amigos de Sabadell’ Prize in the Francisco Viñas Competition at Teatro del Liceu, Barcelona.
 He also received awards from the Concurso de Canto Lírico de Trujillo, Perú, and the Asociación Artista del Año and Asociación Dante Alighieri in Guatemala.